armytag/langs/qathebo/grammar/morphology.md

 #### Nominative (*-dʼa*)

+The Nominative case indicates which noun is performing the action described by the verb.
+This is roughly equivalent to the subject or agent in an English sentence.

 #### Accusative

+The Accusative case indicates which noun is being acted upon by the verb.
+This is roughly equivalent to the object or patient in an English sentence.

 #### Dative (*-ta*)

+The Dative case indicates which noun is receiving something from the verb.
+The thing being received could be something physical like a gift as in %{+1}% below, or something abstract like speech as in %{+2}% below, and need not be explicitly stated.
+In both cases dative noun is the "beneficiary" of the verb.

 #### Genitive (*-tʼi*)

+The Genitive case indicates that the noun is related to another noun in some way.
+This could be a form of possession as in %{+1}% below, or .
+Unlike other cases, genetive nouns function like [modifiers](#modifiers), appearing after the noun they are related to and taking modifier agreement affixes.

 #### Instrumental (*-gi*)

+The Instrumental case indicates which noun is used to perform the verb.
+This could be a tool as in %{+1}% below, a method as in %{+2}% below, or even a collaborator as in %{+3}% below.

 #### Locative (*-to*)

+The Locative case indicates which noun the verb occurs at or near.

 #### Allative (*-mo*)

+The Allative case indicates which noun the verb occurs toward.

 #### Ablative (*-di*)

+The Ablative case indicates which noun the verb occurs away from.

 #### Essive (*-qʼa*)

+The Essive inidicates which noun the nominative subject is equivalent to or existing as while the verb occurs.

 ### Tense